 married 7 Dec 1869, 17 Blackhall St, Greenock Renfrewshire

-Alfred Howell (born 1843, Belfast Ireland died 1927, Glasgow) a well known photographer and tobacconist, son of Captain Edward Howell, seaman, merchant service, deceased.
+Alfred Howell (born 1843, Belfast Ireland died 1927, Glasgow) in his time, a well known photographer and tobacconist, son of Captain Edward Howell, seaman, merchant service, deceased.
 Alfred had a shop at 195 Argyle Street.

 Edward Howell b1871, Glasgow, d 1925, Montrose

 Clara Elizabeth Howell b 1873, Glasgow, d1944, Glasgow, married 1910, John Milwain b1878 of 105 St Vincent St and 10 Bute Mansions, d 30 Oct 1915.